Improved Approximation Algorithms for Relational Clustering: Efficient algorithms for relational -means clustering

 We use the results from the previous section to describe a complete algorithm for the relational $k$-means clustering.
 As we did in section \ref{subsec:algmedian}, in this section, we describe how to efficiently construct the set $\kapprox$ and the number $r$.
 To do so, we construct a binary tree as described in section \ref{subsec:algmedian}, and use the same notation.
 Our goal this time is to compute for each node $\node$, a set $\ret_\node$, and a number $r_\node$, such that,

 The algorithm is exactly the same as the algorithm for $k$-median clustering.
-However, instead of running a standard $k$-median algorithm on the leaf node, we run a standard $k$-means algorithm, and on the intermediate nodes, we use the $k$-means version of our coresets described in Section~\ref{sec:kmeans}.
+However, instead of running a standard $k$-median algorithm on the leaf node, we run the exact $O(k\cdot N)$ time algorithm for the $1$-dimensional weighted $k$-means problem in the standard computational setting~\cite{gronlund2017fast, wu1991optimal, fleischer2006online}, and on the intermediate nodes, we use the $k$-means version of our coresets described in Section~\ref{sec:kmeans}.
 At last, we report $\ret = \ret_\rootnode$, where $\rootnode$ is the root of the tree.

 \paragraph{Correctness}

 Recall that for any set $Y\subseteq \Re^{d_\node}$,

 Assuming that $\ret_v, r_v$ and $\ret_z, r_z$ satisfy Equation~\ref{eq:goalmeans}, we show how to compute $\ret_\node$ and $r_\node$ that satisfy Equation~\ref{eq:goalmeans}.